ese-msc/c-primer/_sources/part_two/01_datatypes.md

 ```
 will print `2.66667` (or some other variant depending on precision options).
 Here the cast converts the `8` to `8.0` (in this case exactly, since the value can be represented in floating point), the `3` is implictly converted to a double precision number for the floating division, then the expression calculated.

-## type definitions, enumerations, structures and classes
+## Type definitions, enumerations, structures and classes

 ### The `enum` keyword

 A special data type greatly used in C, although somewhat less in C++, is the enumeration.
-This allows the programmer to create, semi-automatically sequences of named integer constants, which can then be used in the code in comparisions, loops and similar places
+This allows the programmer to create, semi-automatically, sequences of named integer constants, which can then be used in the code in comparisions, loops and similar places

 The syntax is